Gauravraj360/tindog-web/README.md

       </nav>
       ```
  2. Grid feature of bootstrap
-   In this we can make grid layout just by using the predefin class property of bootstrap i.e raw & col
+   In this we can make grid layout just by using the predefine class property of bootstrap i.e raw & col
 ```html
 <body>
 <div class="row">